Controversial Ideas & Discussions

 J Scott Christianson argues in a letter published by Financial Times (PayWall), that Elon Musk should not be given so much power about internet services, including recommender systems.

 SIGIR 2020 is the premier venue for research in the field of Information Retrieval.
 I am typically on the program committee at SIGIR.
-Recently, i.e. since 2 years or so, I had the feeling that submissions relating to recommender systems strongly increased at SIGIR, especially this year.
+Recently, i.e. for 2 years or so, I had the feeling that submissions relating to recommender systems strongly increased at SIGIR, especially this year.
 My impression seems to be confirmed today: According […]

 Why is there no ‘International Journal on Recommender Systems’?